Mother Rudd House: History

-The barn with its structure still intact.
+Wealthy's obituary in The Waukegan Weekly Gazette Aug 14, 1880.

 The Warren Township Historical Society was established in 1975.
-The three acre property was purchased by the village of Gurnee in 1984 and underwent a large renovation that was completed in 1991.
+After multiple owners would come and go, the three acre property was purchased by the village of Gurnee in 1984 and underwent a large renovation that was completed in 1991.
 Exactly 150 years after the original inn was first built.
 As of 2018, the WTHS has ownership of 27,000 local artifacts.